skill-forger/sql-training/09. Practice Assignment/README.md

-# Week 9: Final Assignments
+# Module 09: Practice Assignment
 This final assignment will help you to consolidate all the knowledge in this training course and help mentors to evaluate your comprehension towards relational database.